fonsecapeter/api-buddy/README.md

   '{"id": 1, "field": "value"}'
 ```

+🤔 Note the single-quotes, which keeps your json as a sing continuous string.
-🤔 Note the single-quotes.
-You can expand this accross multiple lines:
+This means you can expand across multiple lines too:
 ```bash
 api post \
   some-endpoint \